jlleongarcia/jlleongarcia/content/blog/tinker-dron.md

 ## DJI Tello Python

-If there are some doubts, I wanted to try and control the drone with...code.
+If there are some doubts, I wanted to try and control the **drone with...code**.

 I have [forked](https://github.com/damiafuentes/DJITelloPy) and created a Docker Image with **Python Code which is able to control the drone**.